rudelm/rudelm.github.io/content/post/2019/05/15/monitor-fritzbox-connection-statistics-with-grafana-influxdb-and-raspberry-pi/monitor-fritzbox-connection-statistics-with-grafana-influxdb-and-raspberry-pi.md

 sudo systemctl restart influxdb
 ```

 Login to your grafana installation and configure a new datasource.
 Make sure to set the collectd database.
 If you're using credentials for the InfluxDB, you can add them now.
-If you're not using authentication you can disable the &#8222;With credentials&#8220; checkbox.<figure class="wp-block-image">
+If you're not using authentication you can disable the "With credentials&#8220; checkbox.<figure class="wp-block-image">

 <img loading="lazy" width="782" height="866" src="http://centurio.net/wp-content/uploads/2019/05/influxdb-collectd-datasource.png" alt="" class="wp-image-3268" srcset="https://centurio.net/wp-content/uploads/2019/05/influxdb-collectd-datasource.png 782w, https://centurio.net/wp-content/uploads/2019/05/influxdb-collectd-datasource-271x300.png 271w, https://centurio.net/wp-content/uploads/2019/05/influxdb-collectd-datasource-768x850.png 768w" sizes="(max-width: 782px) 100vw, 782px" /> </figure>

-Check if your configuration is working by clicking on &#8222;Save & Test&#8220;.
+Check if your configuration is working by clicking on "Save & Test&#8220;.

 If everything worked, you can proceed to importing the Fritz!Box Dashboard from the Grafana.com dashboard.
 The ID is 713.
 Make sure to select the right InfluxDB during the import setup.